matildepark/urbit-static-page/README.md

 # urbit-static-page

-Basic template for mounting an arbitrary HTML page to an [Urbit](https://urbit.org) ship v.0.8.0 or higher.
+Basic template for mounting an arbitrary HTML page to an [Urbit](https://urbit.org) ship v.0.10.0 or higher.

 ## Overview

 As of Urbit v0.8.0, the [eyre](https://urbit.org/docs/learn/arvo/eyre/) vane of Arvo no longer automatically mounts everything in the `/web` folder.
 It now works through the declaration of endpoints.
-This is a boilerplate for that.
+This is a boilerplate for that, using the static Gall agent current as of v.0.10.0.

 ### Usage